Cancun vs Riviera Maya, which is better?

 Cancun vs Riviera Maya: Overview

 And that is all for now!
-In this expansive article, we have looked at the beautiful wonder which we know as the Riviera Maya.
+In this expansive article, we have looked at the beautiful wonder that we know as the Riviera Maya.

 We have looked at some of the popular destinations found here, how to get around, safety expectations, the best time to visit as well as some of my own personal recommendations on how to spend a trip from experience.